mebusy/alpaca/README.md

 # Alpaca

+# My-ReadMe

+1. run ./build.sh to get the binary
+    - Note: in WSL, you may need edit wpad url main.go

 ![Latest Tag][2] ![GitHub Workflow Status][3] ![GitHub Releases][4]

 Alpaca is a local HTTP proxy for command-line tools.
 It supports proxy